anmhrk/speed-chat/README.md

 bun convex:dev # this will auto set the required env vars for you too
 ```

+4. Make sure you have the env vars in `.env.example` setup in your `.env` or `.env.local` file.

-4. Follow the instructions in the [Convex Auth](https://labs.convex.dev/auth/setup) guide to set up Google OAuth.
+5. Follow the instructions in the [Convex Auth](https://labs.convex.dev/auth/setup) guide to set up Google OAuth.

 ## 📄 License